DarthAutocrat/GSuite-to-PDF/README.md

 Simple Bookmarklet to export PDF of Doc

-Based on a Tweet from GSuite (https://twitter.com/gsuite/status/1076613401021952000), I thought I'd make somethign that was Actually user-friendly.
+Based on a Tweet from GSuite (https://twitter.com/gsuite/status/1076613401021952000), I thought I'd make something that was Actually user-friendly.

 So I made a bookmarklet for it :D